Name: Galkevich Tatyana Stepanovna

 Time spent in prison: 2 day in a temporary detention facility, 187 day in a pre-trial detention, 265 day Under house arrest

-Sentence: punishment in the form of 2 years of imprisonment with restriction of liberty for a term of 1 year, punishment in the form of imprisonment shall be considered conditional
+Sentence: punishment in the form of 2 years of imprisonment, punishment in the form of imprisonment shall be considered conditional with a probationary period of 1 year

 Biography